 AppNeta written content, including our website, follows the AP Style Guide.
-For example, AP Style does not use the serial comma and spells email as one word.
 For questions on specific AP Style guidelines, ask Marketing.

 We use headline-style capitalization for written content such as blog posts, whitepapers, guides and web page content.
 See How to Correctly Use AP Style Title Case.